Growth Pregnancy Scan

 What Will My Baby Look Like On An Ultrasound:

-Beautiful and clear images of your baby, especially baby’s face, are often seen on a wellbeing scan later in pregnancy.
+Beautiful and clear images of your baby, especially baby’s face, are often seen on a growth scan later in pregnancy.

 It is natural for many parents to think that as their baby grows bigger, it is always easier to see the baby on ultrasound.
 This is unfortunately not always true.
 Many parents find it more difficult to understand what they are looking at.
 Ultrasounds performed later in the pregnancy usually focuses on one part of the baby at a time for example, baby’s head.
 The baby’s size pervents us from viewing the whole body at once like we would on a 12 weeks scan.